samsung-cnct/golang-tools/example-project/DEVELOPMENT.md

 least in the same file, to reduce "cognitive load" and provide all available context for the next developer who will read your code.

-The following test cases perform identicially with both styles, for comparison.
+The following test cases perform identically with both styles, for comparison.

 ```golang